-There is a season, turn, turn, turn.
-And when it’s fall in the Willamette Valley, our thoughts turn to changing leaves, fall bounty, fresh hopped beers and special events that bring friends and family together.
+To every season, turn, turn, turn.
+And when it’s fall in the Willamette Valley, you may be ready for changing leaves, fall bounty, fresh-hopped beers and special events that bring friends and family together.
 Don’t miss these seasonal celebrations in the valley this fall.

-The Sublimity Harvest Festival marks more than 40 years of tradition in the little agricultural community of Sublimity.
-The weekend features pulling competitions of all kinds — ATV, horse and truck as well as the tractor pull contest that started it all.
-Attendees will also enjoy a fun run, parade, Monster Truck show, live music and the annual Sublimity Harvest Festival Breakfast.
+Sublimity: The Sublimity Harvest Festival in mid-September marks more than 40 years of tradition in the little agricultural community of Sublimity.
+The weekend features pulling competitions of all kinds — ATV, horse and truck races as well as the tractor pull contest that started it all.
+Attendees will also enjoy a fun run, parade, monster truck show, live music and the annual festival breakfast.

-Raise a stein to the largest Oktoberfest celebration in the Pacific Northwest.
-The 52nd annual Mt.
-Angel Oktoberfest returns with a slew of great events, including German music, kids activities at the Extended Kindergarten area, special beers, street dances and wiener dog races.
+Mt.
+Angel: Raise a stein to the largest Oktoberfest celebration in the Pacific Northwest.
+The iconic Mt.
+Angel Oktoberfest returns in mid-September with a slew of great events including German music, kids activities, special beers, street dances and wiener dog races.
 You’ll be saying “Prost!” in no time.

-French Prairie Gardens & Family Farm in St. Paul keeps the fun rolling all month long with a pumpkin patch, pig races, mazes and more.
+St. Paul: French Prairie Gardens in St. Paul keeps the fun rolling all October long with a pumpkin patch, pig races, mazes and more.
 Watch the donut-trained pigs in the Pig-Tucky Derby or have your own race through the 2-acre corn maze or 2,500-bale hay maze.
 Kids will love the hayrides, slide land, farm animal pavilion and the chance to pick their own pumpkins.
 Stop by the farm market for apple cider donuts, marionberry scones, fresh-baked cookies, ice cream, espresso and more.

-Quiltopia: A Weekend of Quilted Events happens at the Willamette Heritage Center at the Mill in Salem.
-The event includes a host of lectures, demonstrations and competitions as well as quilt documentations sessions; bring our old (or new) quilt and a team of knowledgeable quilt enthusiasts will tell you about the design, construction and age.
+Salem: Quiltopia: A Weekend of Quilted Events happens at the Willamette Heritage Center at the Mill in Salem in early November.
+The event includes a host of lectures, demonstrations and competitions as well as quilt documentations sessions.
+Bring your old (or new) quilt and a team of knowledgeable quilt enthusiasts will tell you about the design, construction and age.
 Quilts will be documented as part of a permanent national archive.